How to Make a Ribbon Tab Blanket as a Baby Gift

-Lay the ribbon tab fabric right (ribbon) side up on your work surface.
+- Lay the ribbon tab fabric right (ribbon) side up on your work surface.

 - Line up the edges as well as you can and pin the two layers of fabric together.

-Using a 3/8-inch seam allowance, sew around the entire edge of the blanket.
+- Using a 3/8-inch seam allowance, sew around the entire edge of the blanket.

-Top Stitch the Lovey Blanket
+Top Stitch the Blanket

-Reach in through the hole you left in the blanket seam, grab one of the far corners of the blanket, and pull it out through the hole.
+- Reach in through the hole you left in the blanket seam and grab one of the far corners of the blanket.
+Pull the fabric out through the hole.

 - Carefully press the edges of the blanket at this point.
 Iron on the flannel side to avoid scorching the textured fabric.

 - Use a bone folder to gently poke out each corner of the blanket.